Scalable Hierarchical Over-the-Air Federated Learning: Clustered Transmission Scheme

 \section{Clustered Transmission Scheme}

-To implement {\fontfamily{lmtt}\selectfont MultiAirFed}, we propose a scalable transmission scheme including two types of analog transmissions for uplink and downlink, where each is done simultaneously over the clusters in a single resource block.
+To implement {\fontfamily{lmtt}\selectfont MultiAirFed}, we propose a scalable transmission scheme including two types of analog transmissions for uplink and downlink, where each is done simultaneously over the clusters in a single resource block, as shown on the message exchange diagram on Fig. 1.
 It is inspired from \cite{downlink} which shows that analog downlink approach significantly outperforms the digital one.
 Synchronization is required within a cluster, this is a common assumption in the literature, see e.g., \cite{multicell, yang_sg, huang_sg}.
 It is also worth noting that the transmission scheme is not constrained to the spatial model choice presented in Subsection II.A, but the spatial model is needed to derive analytic expressions for the gradient and model aggregations.
 From here, we ignore the iteration indexes for simplicity of presentation.